justincwatt/wp-monthchunks/readme.txt

 == Frequently Asked Questions ==

-= What if I want the years to be displayed in descending order (2012, 2011, 2010...) instead of ascending (the default)? =
+= What if I want the years to be displayed in ascending order (2010, 2011, 2012...) instead of descending (the default)? =

-The monthchunks function takes two optional parameters and the first is `year_order`, which accepts two string values: `"ascending"` or `"descending"`.
+The monthchunks function takes two optional parameters and the first is `year_order`, which accepts two string values: `"descending"` or `"ascending"`.

 = What if I want the months to be displayed using the first letters of the names of the month (J, F, M...) instead of numbers (the default)? =